Preventing misuse of your data

 - Only use warnings when they have a direct effect on how users interpret the content around them.

-- Include only relevant information; use the Measuring the data or Strengths and limitations sections to add detail.
+- Include only relevant information; use the Measuring the data or Strengths and limitations sections, which you can link to in the warning, to add detail.

 - Use warnings too often; it disrupts the reading experience, makes it difficult to understand the content and reduces the effectiveness of each warning.